mhelromulo01/ProjectManagement/README.md

 3. Add marinade, paprika, bay leaf and water.
 Bring to a boil.
 4. Reduce heat and let it simmer for 30 minutes or until chicken is tender.
 Correct seasonings.
 5. Remove from heat.
 Transfer to a serving dish and serve.

+11. Chicken Caldereta

+PREP TIME
+20 mins
+COOK TIME
+50 mins
+TOTAL TIME
+1 hour 10 mins

+Yield: 4 to 6 Servings

+Ingredients:

+1 (3 pounds) whole chicken, cut into serving parts
+½ cup pineapple juice
+¼ cup soy sauce
+salt and pepper to taste
+¼ cup oil
+2 medium potatoes, peeled and quartered
+1 large carrot, peeled and cut diagonally in a bias into ½-inch thick 1 small green bell pepper, cored, seeded and cut into 2-inch cubes 1 small red bell pepper, cored, seeded and cut into 2-inch cubes 1 small onion, peeled and chopped
+3 cloves garlic, peeled and minced
+2 to 3 Thai chili peppers, ends trimmed and minced
+2 cups tomato sauce
+1-1/2 cups water
+½ cup liver spread
+¼ cup green olives
+½ cup Velveeta cheese (or any quickmelt variety), shredded

+Cooking Procedures :
+1. In a large bowl, combine chicken, pineapple juice, soy sauce and salt and pepper to taste.
+Marinate chicken for about 30 minutes.
+Drain very well, reserving liquid.
+2. In wide pan over medium heat, heat oil.
+Add potatoes and cook for about 3 to 5 minutes or until lightly browned.
+Remove from pan and drain on paper towels.
+Add carrots and cook for about 2 to 4 minutes or until lightly browned.
+Remove from pan and drain on paper towels.
+Add bell peppers and cook, stirring regularly, for about 30 seconds.
+Remove from pan and drain on paper towels.
+3. In the pan, add chicken and fry until lightly browned.
+Remove from pan and drain on paper towels.
+Discard excess oil from pan, leaving about 2 tablespoons.
+Add onions and garlic and cook until limp.
+Add chili peppers and cook for about 30 seconds.
+4. Add tomato sauce, water and reserved marinade.
+Bring to a boil.
+5. Add chicken and olives.
+Lower heat, cover and continue to cook for about 25 to 30 minutes or until chicken is cooked through.
+Add potatoes and carrots and cook until tender.
+Add liver spread and stir until well blended.
+Add cheese and stir until melted.
+Season with salt and pepper.
+Add bell peppers.
+Continue to cook for about 2 to 3 minutes or until sauce is thickened.
+Serve hot.

+12. Garlic Butter Shrimp

+YIELD: 4 SERVINGS
+PREP TIME: 10 MINUTES
+COOK TIME: 10 MINUTES
+TOTAL TIME: 20 MINUTES

+Ingredients :
+8 tablespoons (1 stick) unsalted butter, divided
+1 1/2 pounds medium shrimp, peeled and deveined
+Kosher salt and freshly ground black pepper, to taste 5 cloves garlic, minced
+1/4 cup chicken stock
+Juice of 1 lemon, or more, to taste
+2 tablespoons chopped fresh parsley leaves

+Cooking Procedures :

+1. Melt 2 tablespoons butter in a large skillet over medium high heat.
+2. Add shrimp, salt and pepper, to taste.
+Cook, stirring occasionally, until pink, about 2-3 minutes; set aside.
+3. Add garlic to the skillet, and cook, stirring frequently, until fragrant, about 1 minute.
+Stir in chicken stock and lemon juice.
+Bring to a boil; reduce heat and simmer until reduced by half, about 1-2 minutes.
+Stir in remaining 6 tablespoons butter, 1 tablespoon at a time, until melted and smooth.
+4. Stir in shrimp and gently toss to combine.
+5. Serve immediately, garnished with parsley leaves, if desired.

+13. Spanish Meatball & Butter Bean Stew
+PREP: 15 MINS
+COOK: 35 MINS

+Ingredients :

+350g lean pork mince
+2 tsp olive oil
+1 large red onion, chopped
+2 peppers
+, sliced, any colour will do
+3 garlic cloves, crushed
+1 tbsp sweet smoked paprika
+2 x 400g cans chopped tomatoes
+400g can butter beans, drained
+2 tsp golden caster sugar
+small bunch parsley
+, chopped
+crusty bread, to serve (optional)

+Cooking Procedures:

+1. Season the pork, working the seasoning in with your hands, then shape into small meatballs.
+Heat the oil in a large pan, add the meatballs and cook for 5 mins, until golden brown all over.
+Push to one side of the pan and add the onion and peppers.
+Cook for a further 5 mins, stirring now and then, until the veg has softened, then stir in the garlic and paprika.
+Stir everything around in the pan for 1 min, then add the tomatoes.
+Cover with a lid and simmer for 10 mins.
+2. Uncover, stir in the beans, the sugar and some seasoning, then simmer for a further 10 mins, uncovered.
+Just before serving, stir in the parsley.
+Serve with crusty bread for dunking, if you like.

+14. Ham & Cheese Croquetas

+PREP: 20 MINS
+COOK: 1 HR, 25 MINS

+Ingredients :

+25g butter
+½ small onion
+, finely chopped
+50g plain flour
+250ml milk
+140g sliced smoked ham, diced
+50g mature cheddar, coarsely grated
+50g Gruyère
+, finely grated
+1 tsp Dijon mustard
+2 tbsp double cream
+For the coating
+2 large eggs
+50g plain flour
+140g fine dried breadcrumbs
+sunflower oil, for deep frying
+For the tomato chilli jam
+300g ripe tomatoes
+, roughly chopped
+1 long red chilli, finely chopped (deseeded if you don't like it too hot) 1 small red onion, finely chopped
+4 large garlic cloves, crushed
+100g demerara sugar
+100ml red wine vinegar

+Cooking Procedures:

+1. To make the croquetas, melt the butter in a medium saucepan and gently fry the onion for 3 mins or until lightly coloured.
+Stir in the flour and cook for 30 secs.
+Gradually add the milk, stirring constantly, and cook over a low heat for 5 mins until thick and glossy.
+Stir in the ham, cheese, mustard and cream, and season to taste.
+Cook for 1 min more until the cheese melts, stirring constantly.
+2. Pour into a bowl and cover the surface with cling film to stop a skin forming.
+Leave to cool, then chill for 4 hrs or overnight - the mixture needs to be very stiff to form the croquetas.
+Take heaped teaspoons of the mixture and, with wet hands, roll into 24 small oval shapes and put on a tray.
+Beat the eggs in a shallow bowl, put the flour on a plate and half of the breadcrumbs in a bowl.
+3. Roll each of the croquetas lightly in flour, then in egg before coating in breadcrumbs.
+Place on a baking tray lined with baking parchment.
+Use the remaining breadcrumbs to top up the bowl halfway through the coating process.
+Chill for 30 mins (or to freeze, see tip, below left).
+4. Meanwhile, make the tomato chilli jam.
+Put all the ingredients in a large saucepan and bring to a gentle simmer.
+Cover loosely with a lit and cook for 50 mins - 1 hr, stirring occasionally, until thick and glossy.
+Leave to cool before serving.
+5.Fill a large saucepan one-third full with the sunflower oil and heat to 180C (or heat the oil in an electric deep-fat fryer).
+Do not overheat and do not leave hot oil unattended.
+Using a metal slotted spoon, lower 6 croquets into the oil and cook for 1.5 mins or until golden brown.
+Transfer to a baking tray lined with kitchen paper to absorb excess oil, and continue cooking the rest.
+Serve with the chilli jam for dipping.

+15. Sweet and Sour Chicken

+Ingedients:

+1 lb.
+(454 g) boneless skinless chicken breasts, cut into 1 in.
+(2.5 cm) cubes 1 egg whites
+2 tbsp.
+(25 mL) all-purpose flour
+2 tbsp.
+(25 mL) cornstarch
+1/4 tsp.
+(1 mL) salt
+1/4 tsp.
+(1 mL) white pepper (or black pepper)
+1/3 cup (75 mL) vegetable oil
+1/3 cup (75 mL) sodium-reduced chicken broth
+1 tbsp.
+(15 mL) sodium-reduced soy sauce
+1 tbsp.
+(15 mL) dry sherry, (optional)
+1 tbsp.
+(15 mL) rice vinegar (unseasoned)
+3 tbsp.
+(45 mL) ketchup
+1 tsp.
+(5 mL) granulated sugar
+2 tsp.
+(10 mL) minced gingerroot
+1 onions, cut into cubes
+1 sweet red peppers, cut into cubes
+1 sweet green pepper, cut into cubes
+1 can (250 mL) pineapple chunks, drained

+Cooking Procedures:

+1. In a bowl, combine chicken, egg white, flour, cornstarch, salt and pepper.
+Let stand for 10 minutes.
+2. In a wok (or large skillet), heat oil over medium-high heat.
+Stir-fry chicken in batches (reserving cornstarch mixture in bowl), for 3 minutes or until golden-brown.
+Transfer to a plate.
+4. Using the same bowl use to marinate chicken (cornstarch mixture still in bowl), add broth, 1/3 cup (75 mL) water, soy sauce, sherry (if using), rice vinegar, ketchup, sugar, and ginger.
+Whisk to combine.
+Set aside.
+5. Discard all but 1 tbsp (15 mL) oil from wok.
+Stir-fry onion and red and green peppers for about 3 minutes or until tender-crisp.
+6.Add chicken, pineapple and stock mixture to wok.
+Stir-fry for 2 to 3 minutes or until thickened and chicken is coated.